Hydromea/exray_sdk/README.md

 LUMA™ does not allow the transits of packets in the IP range `192.168.102.240-254`.

 ## ROS Message definitions
 The message definitions for communicating with EXRAY™ are available in `exray_ros_messages`.
+The complete list of ROS topics with the corresponding messages can be found [here](docs/ROS_Topics.md).

 ## Examples
 Examples in Python are available in the `examples` folder of this repository.